Indiana University

 ARCHIVED: How do I extract ISO image data from the 2005 Indiana Orthophotography dataset?

 The state of Indiana provided UITS with a set of CDs and DVDs containing digital high-resolution color orthophotography (natural color and infrared) and elevation data for each county in Indiana.
 These data are designed to be used with a geographic information system (GIS) and digital mapping software.
-For more information about the project, see What is the 2005 IndianaMap Orthophotography Project?
+For more information about the project, see ARCHIVED: What is the 2005 IndianaMap Orthophotography Project?

 For each county's ortho imagery, two image formats are available.
 TIFF data files for each county are delivered on DVD+R digital media.
 MrSID data files are delivered on CD-ROM digital media.
 To allow easy burning of full-county datasets to recordable media, ISO image files of each delivered disk are available from the Indiana Spatial Data Portal.